 This abecedary contains 24 drawings within the complete set, as there are no 'X' or 'Z' words spoken in The Tragedy of Today's Gays.

-Visual AIDS: What is your favorite part of his speech?
+Nelson Santos: What is your favorite part of his speech?

 MAS: Throughout the speech, Larry Kramer uses a refrain four times in which he proclaims his love for being gay and matter-of-factly states that gay people are better than anyone else.
 It's his 'iron fist in a velvet glove' approach, amidst a speech that acknowledges our losses, to remind the gay community that yes, we still are everything.